Consensys/linea-contracts/README.md

 # linea-contracts

-## <span style="color: yellow;">Pending deprecation notice</span>
+## <span style="color: yellow;">Deprecation notice</span>
-This repository will soon be deprecated and the Linea smart contracts will be available at the [Linea Monorepo](https://github.com/Consensys/linea-monorepo/)
+This repository is deprecated and the Linea smart-contracts are available at the [Linea Monorepo](https://github.com/Consensys/linea-monorepo/)

 ## Audits
 ### Fourth Audit Round (Latest)